 Linwood received a new addition to help relieve overcrowding at the school.
 The 13,500 square foot addition includes eight classrooms, a cafeteria and restrooms.
 The existing kitchen and service area was renovated and additional parking was added.
 Breckco Construction was the lowest responsible bidder for Linwood’s addition.
 The bid for the project is $1,827,800, which is $284,700, or 14%, below the project’s budget.
 PBA Architects is the architectural firm on the project.
 Construction was completed in September 2010, and a bond celebration was held October 28, 2010.

 In 2011, the district redrew boundary lines.
 This brought changes across the district as four schools were closed and new schools were opened for the 2012-2013 school year.
-The boundary changes did effect many Linwood families.
+The boundary changes did affect many Linwood families.
 Some families moved to new schools and we welcomed many of our ESOL students back from Washington Elementary.

 Today, students are attending Linwood whose parents and grandparents attended the school.
 We are proud to have been such a longstanding figure in south Wichita.